 Set in an alternate timeline where the Nazis won World War II players will step into the shoes of William Blazkowicz and the role that he plays in stopping the Nazi’s rule over the world once and for all.
-It’s definitely an enjoyable story that spans more than 10 hours, making it one of the longer first person shooter adventures released in recent years.
+This sees players assault a number of strongholds, securing advanced technology for your own usage and stealthily taking down your enemy from within.

-Not only will players be battling Nazi forces they will also have to contend with advanced technology from mechanical dogs to automatic machine guns and powerful war machines.
-This mixture of 1940’s weapons and advanced machinery makes for a very interesting setting that is enjoyable from start to end.
+Not only will players be battling Nazi forces they will also have to contend with the advanced technology they have at their disposal from mechanical dogs to automatic machine guns and powerful war machines that tower above your own technology.
+This mixture of 1940’s weapons and advanced machinery makes for a very interesting setting that is enjoyable from start to end just like the past entries in the franchise.

-Mechanics wise you’ll find that The New Order uses a combination of regenerative health and a health bar.
-Provided players don’t fall below certain levels of health they’ll be able to regenerate missing health while falling below certain levels will require health packs to recover.
-This combination makes for a great flow to gameplay and really begs the question why more games aren’t using this approach as it feels much more natural compared to the purely regenerative systems that are becoming increasingly popular.
+Gameplay mechanics wise you’ll find that The New Order uses a combination of regenerative health and a health bar that blends traditional and modern FPS health mechanics together.
+Provided players don’t fall below certain levels of health they’ll be able to regenerate missing health while falling below certain levels will require health packs to recover instead and require players to play safe until then.
+This combination makes for a great flow to gameplay and really begs the question why more games aren’t using this approach as it feels much more natural compared to the purely regenerative systems that are becoming increasingly popular in the FPS genre.

 In the weapon department players will find all the tools they need to get the job done and save the world.
-The New Order does a great job in particular of supporting different playstyles in between objectives from the silent killer that throws their trusty knife to the dual wielding soldier who charges forward into large group of enemies.
+The New Order does a great job in particular of supporting different playstyles in between objectives from the silent killer that throws their trusty knife to the dual wielding soldier who charges forward into large group of enemies while utilising the cover system.

-- Combines health systems of new and old games.
+- Combines health systems of new and old games to create a great sense of combat flow.

-- Plenty of weapon variety that encourages different playstyles.
+- Plenty of weapon variety that encourages exploration of different FPS playstyles.

-- Gain perks as you play through the campaign.
+- Gain perks as you play through the campaign with stealth, tactical, assault and demolition perks available.

-- Lengthy and well written story keeps you engaged from start to end.
+- Lengthy and well written story keeps you engaged from start to end with some minor differences based on an opening decision.